-What did solve their problem was an offer from the Americans to augment their remaining F-16s with 24 used and refurbished USAF planes.
+What did solve Indonesia’s problem was an offer from the Americans to augment their remaining F-16s with 24 used and refurbished USAF planes.

 Contracts & Key Events

-Nov 17/11: The US Defense Security Cooperation Agency announces Indonesia’s official request for 24 ex-USAF F-16C/D Block 25 fighters with 28 F100-PW-200 or F100-PW-220E engines.
-The Pentagon had mentioned improved radar, though radars aren’t mentioned in the DSCA request.
-They may simply have meant that American F-16C/D block 25 aircraft with AN/APG-68 radars and the MIL-STD-1760 databus offer big improvements over the current F-16 A/B Block 15’s AN/APG-66 radar.
+Nov 17/11: The US Defense Security Cooperation Agency announces Indonesia’s official request for 24 ex-USAF F-16C/D Block 25 fighters with 28 F100-PW-200 or F100-PW-220E engines (F100 eventually picked).
+American F-16C/D block 25 aircraft with AN/APG-68 radars and the MIL-STD-1760 databus offer big improvements over the current TNI-AU F-16A/B Block 15’s AN/APG-66 radar.
 The APG-68 radar has better aerial performance, and many more ground and maritime surveillance options.
 The radar & databus combination also allows the fighters to carry a much wider range of weapons, including medium-range air-to-air missiles and a wider set of ground attack weapons.

 All F-16s and engines are being granted from US stocks, along with refurbishment, and:

 * Expanded Enhanced Fire Control (EEFC) or Commercial Fire Control, or Modular Mission Computers

 * Raytheon Enhance Position Location Reporting Systems (EPLRS)

 * Raytheon Situational Awareness Data Link (SADL), for cooperative operations.
 Works with EPLRS.

 * Northrop Grumman LN-260 GPS/INS navigation system (SPS version, non-PPS)

 * LAU-129A/A Launchers that can fire AIM-120 AMRAAM air-to-air missiles, something its current F-16s can’t do.

-- AN/AAQ-33 Sniper or AN/AAQ-28 LITENING advanced surveillance and targeting pods.
+* AN/AAQ-33 Sniper or AN/AAQ-28 LITENING advanced surveillance and targeting pods.
 Northrop Grumman’s LITENING was invented in Israel, and Islamic countries have all picked Lockheed Martin’s Sniper pod so far.

 * ARC-164/186 Radios

-- Terma’s AN/ALQ-213 Electronic Warfare Management Systems
+* Terma’s AN/ALQ-213 Electronic Warfare Management Systems

 * Raytheon’s AN/ALR-69 Radar Warning Receivers

 * BAE’s AN/ALE-47 Countermeasures Dispenser Systems

 * Cartridge Actuated Devices/Propellant Actuated Devices (CAD/PAD)